ysjin/old-blog/_posts/2016-01-23-jekyll-on-cygwin-windows.md

 ## Steps to install Jekyll on Cygwin
 1. Install [Cygwin](http://cygwin.org/)

     Install minimum and default set of packages.
+Cygwin is huge and you definitely don't want to install full packages.

 2. Install Ruby, Make, g++, libraries on Cygwin